 A reputable aged lead vendor handles the upstream compliance so you can focus on selling.
 Here's what to expect — and demand — from your vendor:

 DNC scrubbing (included or clearly documented).
 Your vendor should scrub leads against federal and state DNC registries before delivery.
 Ask whether this is included in the lead price or an add-on service.
 Leads that arrive without DNC scrubbing shift all the compliance risk to you.
+Remember: even if your vendor scrubs, you must re-scrub every 31 days.

 Data source transparency.
 Where do the leads come from?
 Reputable vendors will disclose their lead generation sources.
 Be wary of vendors who can't or won't explain their lead generation process — you can't verify compliance if you don't know how the lead was created.
+The QuoteWizard $19 million settlement happened because they couldn't trace consent through their supply chain.

 Return policy for non-compliant leads.
 What happens if you receive a lead with a disconnected number, a wrong number, or a number that shouldn't have passed DNC scrubbing?
 Reputable vendors have return policies for bad data.